 HTML - Hypertext Markup Language

 HTML (HyperText Markup Language) file is a plain text file with a .html or .htm file extension.
-It contains code that is read and interpreted by web browsers to display web pages.
+It contains code that web browsers read and interpret to display web pages.

-Users can see the HTML coding by looking at the "View Source" tab on their browser, while some email programs allow the use of HTML to format the text of a document.
+Users can see the HTML code by opening the "View Source" tab in their browser.
+Some email programs also allow HTML to format the text of a message.

 HTML documents can be opened by any web browser, such as: